 As of mid-2026, Polymarket is the dominant prediction market globally by trading volume:

-- Valuation: ~$15 billion (March 2026 round), with reported talks at up to $20 billion
+- Valuation: ~$15 billion (April 2026 closed round), with August 2026 reports of talks to raise above $20 billion

 - Total raised: ~$2.8 billion